OanaGaskey/Extended-Kalman-Filter/README.md

 # Extended Kalman Filter

-Sensor fusion algorithm using LiDAR and RADAR data to track pedestrian, predicting and updating dynamic state estimation.
+Sensor fusion algorithm using LiDAR and RADAR data to track moving object, predicting and updating dynamic state estimation.

 ![GIF](images/extended_kalman_filter.gif)

-This project implements the extended Kalman Filter for tracking a pedestrian, but it could track any traffic participant in the same manner.
-The intention is to measure the pedestrian’s position and velocity.
+This project implements the extended Kalman Filter for tracking a moving object.
+The intention is to measure the object's position and velocity.

 Since we are only interested in 2D movement, the state variables are `px`,`py`,`vx`,`vy`.
-The sensors used for detecting the pedestrian are RADAR and Laser (LIDAR).
+The sensors used for detecting the object are RADAR and Laser (LIDAR).
 The advantage of having multiple types of sensors which are fused is obtaining a higher performance.
 The Laser has a better position accuracy, but the RADAR measures the velocity directly by using the Doppler Effect.
 The input data for the algorithm is synthetic, meaning that there are not real measurements from real sensors.

 This project is implemented in C++ using the Eigen library.
 The source code is located in `FusionEKF.cpp` and `kalman_filter.cpp` files in the `src` folder above.